 Playing Around Hate

 Hate is the biggest reason why, even though this deck at peak performance is quite powerful, Twiddlestorm is not a popular deck in Modern.
 Blood Moon, Damping Sphere, Relic of Progenitus, Leyline of the Void, and a Ragavan backed with a slew of counterspells can all prove problematic to your gameplan.
-The deck does come equipped with ways to battle through everything like Veil of Summer and Boseiju, Who Endures, but the metagame is incredibly hostile, making this deck require a knowledgeable pilot to play around a multitude of problematic cards.
+The deck does come equipped with ways to battle through everything like Boseiju, Who Endures and Void Snare, but the metagame is incredibly hostile, making this deck require a knowledgeable pilot to play around a multitude of problematic cards.

 Scamming Grief in the early game can pick apart your hand and make it dysfunctional.
-Your best gameplan here it to go first and hope you have Veil of Summer to dodge the scam.
-Otherwise, having Lotus Field as a land is a huge help as you will definitely lose any tutors if your opponent understands what you’re up to.
+Your best gameplan here it to go first and hope you can dodge the Scam with two Lightning Bolt-like options.
+Otherwise, having Lotus Field as a land in your opening hand is a huge help as you will definitely lose any tutors if your opponent understands what you’re up to.

 Dauthi Voidwalker turns off your Underworld Breach win condition.
 Since cards that hit your graveyard get exiled, you won’t be able to Escape anything.
-Fortunately, you can still use The One Ring to win the game through this card, but there’s another nuisance that can change your gameplan for that approach too.
+Fortunately, you can still use The One Ring to win the game through this card, but another nuisance can make that game plan difficult as well.

 Read More: Top 10 Most Expensive MTG Cards on The List for Wilds of Eldraine

 Orcish Bowmasters can limit the amount of cards you can draw with The One Ring, killing you before you empty your library.
-The best ways to get around this is either to cast The One Ring and go for the win in the same turn since Orcish Bowmasters will be unable to target you, or resolve a Veil of Summer to give you Hexproof from the Bowmasters’ effect.
+The best ways to get around this is either to cast The One Ring and go for the win in the same turn since Orcish Bowmasters will be unable to target you, or pack an answer to the Bowmasters.
+Lightning Bolt, Veil of Summer and Dress Down are all cards that can take care of this menace.

 Blood Moon is a blessing and a curse at the same time.
 The card will shut down your Lotus Field, turning it into a Mountain, so your untap effects will not generate mana.
 On the other hand, your Lotus Field is a Mountain, meaning that you do not have to sacrifice lands when it enters play.
 You can use this to get Lotus Field on the ground and find an answer with Wish or Channel lands.
 Try not to tap the Lotus Field when answering Blood Moon since it can turn back on and win the game that turn.

-If you’re expecting to play against Blood Moon, you really need to go out of your way to Fetch your Basic Island and Forest.
+If you’re expecting to play against Blood Moon, you really need to go out of your way to Fetch your Basic Island and Forest (some decks play a basic Forest and others don’t).
 Getting Blood Mooned with no basics in play generally means you can scoop it up.

 Damping Sphere is the worst card to play against for this deck.
 There’s no real way to play around it, and it makes removing it via Wish lines very difficult since it will tax consecutive plays.
-The good news is that this card is not popular in Modern, but does occasionally show up as a way to hose Tron players.
-You can still use Boseiju to get out of this just like in Pioneer.
+Unfortunately, Damping Sphere has risen in popularity in Hardened Scales sideboards, granting the deck multiple methods of attacking your plan.
+This card is intended to beat up on Tron decks, but bleeds over.
+Make sure you bring in answers to Damping Sphere if you’re facing down the Scam killer.

 Read More: Final MTG Spoilers Reveal Incredibly Blatant Power Creep